 Barriers to Hospice Care Removed

-In addition, AB 1166 (Chapter 312, Statutes of 2003) allowed Assisted Living communities to call the hospice agency instead of 9-1-1 for residents receiving hospice care.
+In addition, AB 1166 (Chapter 312, Statutes of 2003) allowed communities to call the hospice agency instead of 9-1-1 for residents receiving hospice care.
 This avoids unwanted transfers to the hospital at the end of life and helps ensure that residents’ wishes are honored.